htdavis/ca-apm-fieldpack-epa-rhel/README.md

     introscope.epagent.stateless.MPSTAT.delayInSeconds=900

 # Usage Instructions
-No special instructions needed for DiskStats, SAR, and VMSTAT.
+No special instructions needed for DiskStats, SAR, MPSTAT, and VMSTAT.

 PSWAS requires that you know the tab location of the WAS application name in the 'ps' output.
 It is recommended that you speak with your WAS administrator about standardizing the location of that property to ensure consistent results.
 Adjust the value of '$psCommand' at line 19 of the program.